Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

    varf: Float64 = x[1].to_float64()
     print(x)  # => ['hello', 1.1]
 ```

+(See also DimList from buffer.list, VariadicList from builtin_list.)

 ## 9.2 The Tuple type
 This is implemented in the built-in module `tuple`.